priyankapandey13/WeatherApp/README.md

 =======
 # WeatherApp
 This app will show the weather conditions in a fun way according to the place user selects.

+This app takes the country name and provides city name to select from and gives the basic weather information.
+It also showes the area you selected on the map as well.